matteocrippa/awesome-swift/README.md

 * [SnapKit](https://github.com/SnapKit/SnapKit) - A Swift Autolayout DSL for iOS & OS X.
 * [SwiftAutoLayout](https://github.com/indragiek/SwiftAutoLayout) - a small DSL for autolayout.
 * [Swiftstraints](https://github.com/Skyvive/Swiftstraints) - Powerful auto-layout framework that lets you write constraints in one line of code.
+* [JustUiKit](https://github.com/lfkdsk/JustUiKit) - iOS UI Kit With Android-Style.
+JustUiKit contains JustLinearLayout, JustFrameLayout, JustRelativeLayout and so on.
+It is designed to make Android developers build iOS UI easily.
+It also provides iOS developers a new way to build UI.

 ### Localization
 *Frameworks that helps with localizing your app* [back to top](#readme)